yugabyte/yugabyte-db/docs/content/preview/migrate/migrate-steps.md

 #### Accelerate data export (Optional for MySQL/Oracle only)

-If you want to speed up the data export for MySQL/Oracle, you can set the environment variable `EXPERIMENTAL_FAST_EXPORT=1` when you run `export data`.
+If you want to speed up data export for MySQL/Oracle, you can set the environment variable `EXPERIMENTAL_FAST_EXPORT=1` when you run `export data` using yb-voyager.

 Consider the following caveats before using the feature: